TonyGenova/MachineLearningNotes/README.md

 patterns that the method found in the training data simply don’t exist in the test data.

+#### Variable and bias in training data, ISLR pgs 34-35
+>__Variance__ refers to the amount by which ˆf would change if we estimated it using a different training data set.
+Since the training data are used to fit the statistical learning method, different training data sets will result in a different ˆf.
+But ideally the estimate for f should not vary too much between training sets
+>__Bias__ refers to the error that is introduced by approximating a real-life problem, which may be extremely complicated, by a much simpler model.
+>Generally, more flexible methods result in less bias.

 ##### From Google Devleopers Machine Learning Series:
  - KNN - K Nearest neighbors - looks at data point, see what the K nearest neighbors to that data point by distance are, and the majority of K that have the same result is your result